damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 26:40.
 They appreciate having the [Issue Boards], [Todos], and [Time Tracking][tt] in one single platform, tied together with their code.

-> 28:07. _Let's start looking at all of the things that are required to go into a feature and all, and assign them priorities, and people, and milestones, and time estimates, and stuff, and it feels like a really grown up management of a thing, and it's pretty interesting!_
+> 28:07. _Let's start looking at all of the things that are required to go into a feature and all, and assign them priorities, and people, and milestones, and time estimates, and stuff, and it feels like a really grown-up management of a thing, and it's pretty interesting!_

 29:10.
-They mentioned how cool is it, from an issue comment, to perform a [slash command][slash] to add how long it's gonna take to complete the implementation of a feature.
+They mentioned how cool it is to perform a [slash command][slash] to add how long it's going to take to complete the implementation of a feature, right from an issue comment.

-> 29:50. _We are, as a group, sick of not having an understanding of how long it's gonna take to complete a feature or whatever.
-If we do this [[Time Tracking][tt]], we'll know, or we'll be a lot closer to!
-And further, we're gonna be more accurate on what those time estimates are gonna be, and we can plan around that, and not feel so wishy-whashy about these big important things that we're doing.
+> 29:50. _We are, as a group, sick of not having an understanding of how long it's going to take to complete a feature or whatever.
+If we use [[Time Tracking][tt]], we'll know, or we'll be a lot closer to it!
+And further, we're going to be more accurate on what those time estimates are going to be, and we can plan around that, and not feel so wishy-washy about these big important things that we're doing.
 So we get that!
-That comes in the GitLab package as well, so it's kinda like we replaced GitHub, and Codeship, and Trello with one open source tool!
-This feels kinda cool!_
+That comes in the GitLab package as well, so it's kind of like we replaced GitHub, Codeship and Trello with one open source tool!
+This feels kind of cool!_
 </div>
 </div>